mozilla/glean.js/README.md

 If you are looking for detailed documentation on the Glean APIs (internal or external) this is the place to go.

-_This documentation is autogenererated from the doc comments throughout the Glean.js codebase and the Glean book should be preferred over this documentation whenever possible._
+_This documentation is auto generated from the doc comments throughout the Glean.js code base and the Glean book should be preferred over this documentation whenever possible._

 ## Contact